 This type of fraud is committed by people who believe they are just “going with the flow” because everyone else is doing it.
 Examples of this, Ms. Richards said, can be found “in our market timing and late trading cases, where some people convince[] themselves that their actions [are] acceptable because other industry participants [are] purposely doing the same thing.”
 This behavior will often be found among corporate employees “who work in an environment that places pressure on them to make earnings projections and who may believe that ‘doing what it takes’ to make the numbers is acceptable or even expected.”

-This type of fraud is committed by individuals who know what they are doing is unethical or illegal but justify their actions by “minimizing the impact.”
+This type of fraud is committed by individuals who know their actions are unethical or illegal but justify them by “minimizing the impact.”
 This fraud is often committed by people who sell investment products to customers to whom they are unsuitable.
-As Ms. Richards said “they are motivated by the sales commission, winning the sales contest, or other remuneration.
+As Ms. Richards said, “they are motivated by the sales commission, winning the sales contest, or other remuneration.
 These people may minimize the harm they cause in selling a product with excessive fees or risk, because the customer is obtaining some real benefit from the investment product.”

 All fraud-related investigations and prosecutions are inherently complex, and developing a defensive strategy can be difficult, if not impossible, for the inexperienced.
 But this does not necessarily mean the government can prove its case or that the accused will be found guilty and sent to federal prison.
-In some cases, investigators and prosecutors cannot build a h6 enough case against you to merit the filing of criminal charges.
+In some cases, investigators and prosecutors cannot build a strong enough case against you to merit the filing of criminal charges.
 Experienced federal fraud lawyers understand that the government, in its zest to crack down and wipe out fraud, sometimes assumes too much and fails to document critical evidence when building its case.
-These details are hidden in the complex nature of fraud cases that lawyers unfamiliar with fraud cases miss.
+These details are hidden in the complex nature of fraud cases, which lawyers unfamiliar with them miss.
 An experienced federal criminal lawyer can attack these weak points to bring the case tumbling down.

-John T. Floyd and his team of forensic experts, including private investigators and accountants, have learned how to spot these weaknesses and exploit them, and they do so with an understanding that only experience can bring.
+John T. Floyd and his team of forensic experts, including private investigators and accountants, have learned to spot these weaknesses and exploit them, drawing on an understanding only experience can bring.
 They have the expertise and knowledge to challenge the government and face it.

-We believe we achieve the best possible outcome when we can help close a criminal fraud investigation before charges have been filed.
+We believe we achieve the best possible outcome when we help close a criminal fraud investigation before charges are filed.
 Because this allows you to do what you do best, get back to business.
-Resolving a fraud allegation prior to charges being filed is undoubtedly the best-case scenario.
+Resolving a fraud allegation before charges are filed is undoubtedly the best-case scenario.
 An investigation is not in the public record.
 Your good name and reputation remain intact.

 Posted By: John Floyd